-A 529 savings plan, on the other hand, can be used to pay a student's expenses at most postsecondary educational institutions.
-Distributions used to pay the following expenses are income-taxfree for federal purposes and potentially also for state purposes, making the tax deferral a permanent savings:
+A 529 college savings plan, on the other hand, can be used to pay a student's expenses at most postsecondary educational institutions.
+Distributions used to pay the following expenses are income-tax-free for federal purposes and potentially also for state purposes, making the tax deferral a permanent savings:

-- Qualified postsecondary school expenses, such as tuition, mandatory fees, books, supplies, computer equipment, software, internet service and, generally, room and board, - Elementary and secondary school tuition of up to \$10,000 per year per student, and - Up to \$10,000 of student loan debt per beneficiary.
+- Qualified postsecondary school expenses, such as tuition, mandatory fees, books, supplies, computer equipment, software, Internet service and, generally, room and board, - Elementary and secondary school tuition of up to \$10,000 per year per student, and - ✓ Up to \$10,000 of student loans per beneficiary.

-One downside is that you don't have direct control over investment decisions; you're limited to the options the plan offers.
+The biggest downside may be that you don't have direct control over investment decisions; you're limited to the options the plan offers.
 Additionally, for funds already in the plan, you can make changes to your investment options only twice during the year or when you change beneficiaries.
-For these reasons, some taxpayers prefer ESAs.
+For these reasons, some taxpayers prefer Coverdell ESAs.
 But each time you make a new contribution to a 529 savings plan, you can select a different option for that contribution, regardless of how many times you contribute throughout the year.
 And every 12 months you can make a tax-free rollover to a different 529 plan for the same child.